|San José State University|

-The interesting question is whether these probability distributions of weather are completely general or whether they necessarily belong to a family of probability distributions and hence are describable by a limited set of parameters.
+Another name for probability distributions is statistical distributions.
+This name better suits weather phenomena.
+The interesting question is whether these statistical distributions of weather are completely general or whether they necessarily belong to a family of probability distributions and hence are describable by a limited set of parameters.
 Many but not all variables in nature have a so-called normal or bell-shaped distribution.
 Such distributions are completely specified by two parameters, the mean and variance.
 There is a central limit theorem which says that variables which are the sum of a large number of independent random variables will tend to have a normal distribution.

 As an example of this matter consider the distribution of the changes in average global temperatures.

 This is a reasonable approximation of a normal distribution.
 For more on the question of whether the distribution of changes in global average temperature is normal see Normality